gtag('config', 'AW-11127524726');

 SOURCE: JAMA

-What you'll get in this framework:
+What you'll get in this 5-phase framework:

-Leadership behaviors that shift culture
+Leadership actions that actually shift culture

-A practical launch-and-iterate plan
+A pilot-to-scale implementation plan